-Prior to the start of the exam season, a member of the Senior Leadership team will deliver an assembly to all candidates which will outline malpractice and possible consequences in examinations/assessments.
-Communications and assemblies will also take place to explain the importance of students submitting their own independent work (a result of their own efforts, independent research, etc.) for assessments and stress to stakeholders the risks of malpractice with guidance given on safe and unsafe use of referencing.
+Prior to the start of the exam season, a member of the Senior Leadership team will deliver an assembly to all candidates which will outline malpractice and possible consequences.

+Communications and assemblies will also take place to explain the importance of students submitting their own independent work (a result of their own efforts, independent research, etc) for assessments and stress to stakeholders the risks of malpractice with guidance given on safe and unsafe use of referencing.

-Al use in assessments
+Al Use in Assessments